rabbitmq/rabbitmq-website/site/access-control.md

 rabbitmqctl.bat delete_user 'username'
 </pre>

+When a user is deleted, RabbitMQ will close all of its existing connections.

 ### Granting Permissions to a User

 To grant [permissions](#authorisation) to a user in a [virtual host](/vhosts.html), use `rabbitmqctl set_permissions`: